10 Modern Must-Read Romantic Novels and Poetry Books for 2021

 Call Me By Your Name by André Aciman

 Poetry and prose go hand in hand, especially when André Aciman writes.
-This book is a colourful, deeply introspective novel about a 17-year-old boy named Elio who has a summer fling with the much more mature Oliver.
+This contemporary romance novel is a colourful, deeply introspective read that follows 17-year-old boy Elio who has a summer fling with the much more mature Oliver.
 Its beautiful and evocative language will transform everything you know about love and lust while simultaneously drawing you into a world of carnal appetites and the yearn for unbridled connection.
+One of the best queer romance novels of all time, Call Me By Your Name is a must-read.

 The Fault In Our Stars by John Green

-The movie adaptation of this was the talk of the town in 2014, but, as always, the book is always so much better.
-It’s a coming-of-age romance novel that tells the story of Hazel who’s battling a terminal illness, and Augustus who falls in love with her.
+The movie adaptation of this was the talk of the town in 2014.
+But, as always, the book is always so much better.
+One of the best teen romance novels to grace our shelves tells the story of Hazel who’s battling a terminal illness, and Augustus who falls in love with her.
 It’s deeply raw and powerfully emotional, bringing insight into unconditional love against all odds.
 You’ll laugh, you’ll cry and you’ll never be the same again after reading this.

 Swimming Lessons by Lili Reinhart